VRYeshwanth/Bangalore-Restaurant-Recommender/README.md

 ## 🧹 Data Preprocessing

-The original Zomato Bangalore dataset was cleaned before building the recommendation system.
-The preprocessing steps include removing unnecessary columns, removing duplicate records, removing rows with missing values, cleaning text fields and converting multi-valued features into lists
+The original Zomato Bangalore dataset was cleaned by removing unnecessary columns, duplicate records, and rows with missing values.
+Text fields were normalized, and multi-valued features such as cuisines and restaurant types were split into lists for further processing.

 The final dataset contains the following features: